earlgreyhot1701D/office-keys/README.md

 - **Aug 12:** Added results history with localStorage and CSV export.
 - **Aug 12:** Added randomized “Change Text” using level-based packs for variety during practice.
 - **Aug 13:** Added persistent navigation (Home, New Test, clickable title), safe keyboard shortcuts, and shortcuts help.
+- **Aug 14:** Updated hero branding and browser metadata to “Office Keys”.

 - **Aug XX:** [Add brief description of feature or improvement]

 *(This section will be updated as new features are completed.)*